arnediehm/Webcam-Motion-Detection-and-Recording/README.md

 The code is highly configurable, allowing you to adapt it to your specific needs:

-- **Sensitivity**: You can adjust the sensitivity of motion detection by modifying the `sensitivitaet` variable in the code.
+- **Sensitivity**: You can adjust the sensitivity of motion detection by modifying the `sensitivity` variable in the code.
 A higher value makes the detection less sensitive, while a lower value makes it more sensitive.

-- **Recording Duration**: Set the `aufnahme_dauer` variable to determine the duration of video recording after motion detection.
+- **Recording Duration**: Set the `recording_duration` variable to determine the duration of video recording after motion detection.

-- **Recording Folder**: You can change the folder where recordings are saved by modifying the `aufnahme_ordner` variable.
+- **Recording Folder**: You can change the folder where recordings are saved by modifying the `output_folder` variable.

 - **Background Subtraction Algorithm**: The code includes two options for the background subtraction algorithm.
 You can choose between `cv2.createBackgroundSubtractorMOG2()` and `cv2.createBackgroundSubtractorKNN()`.
 The former provides more accurate results, while the latter may improve program performance.